Verifiable Credentials

 The Verifiable Credentials Ecosystem

-Section titled “The Verifiable Credentials Ecosystem”The verifiable credentials ecosystem consists of three primary roles:
+Section titled “The Verifiable Credentials Ecosystem”The ecosystem has three roles:

-- Issuers: Organizations or individuals that create and sign credentials (for example, governments, universities, employers)
+- Issuers: Create and sign credentials (governments, universities, employers)

-- Holders: Entities that receive and store credentials (typically individuals)
+- Holders: Receive and store credentials (typically individuals)

-- Verifiers: Parties that request and check credentials (for example, service providers, employers, websites)
+- Verifiers: Request and check credentials (service providers, employers)

 Core Components